 This 0.91 carat, F-color, VVS-1 clarity, GIA Excellent cut round diamond from James Allen shows minimal obstruction between the arrows pattern.
 Thus we know that it’s likely to face-up bright and white and exhibit a good light return under the table facet.

 Remember that I’m using pink arrows to point out the obstruction, it appears to be very slight in this diamond.
 The green arrows indicate areas that I believe will show up green under an ASET scope.

 We know from experience that the 40.6 degree pavilion angle should produce a high volume of light return.
 The 35.5 degree crown angle is a little steeper than my preferred range of 34.3 – 35.0 degrees.
 The likely effect of the steeper crown angle is that the diamond will exhibit a hint more dispersion (colored sparkle, fire).

 In the example shown above, the difference in the degree of brilliance and dispersion is primarily a matter of personal preference.
-However, it is important to remember that the GIA rounds off the crown angle measurement to the nearest half a degree.
-Thus the crown angle might actually be something like 35.3 to 35.74 degrees.
+However, it is also important to consider that the GIA rounds off the crown angle measurement to the nearest half a degree.
+In that case, the crown angle might actually be something like 35.3 to 35.74 degrees.

 I have no issue if it is on the lower side of things.
 However, I find that diamonds with crown angles close to 36 degrees perform better when viewed under pin-fire type lighting.
 This means that diamonds with steep crown sections look best when viewed under jewelry store halogen lighting, or candlelight and firelight.